ideonate/cdsdashboards/README.md

 ## Image

-The image you use for the single-user server should have voila and jhsingle-native-proxy installed, plus a second 'entrypoint' at `/opt/conda/bin/voila-entrypoint.sh` to run the Voila server.
+The image you use for the single-user server should have [Voila](https://github.com/voila-dashboards/voila) and [jhsingle-native-proxy](https://github.com/ideonate/jhsingle-native-proxy) installed, plus a second 'entrypoint' at `/opt/conda/bin/voila-entrypoint.sh` to run the Voila server.

 Please see [docker-singleuser-images](./docker-singleuser-images) for an example, or use the ones created for you already, e.g. [jh-voila-oauth-singleuser:scipy-dc9744740e12](https://hub.docker.com/r/ideonate/jh-voila-oauth-singleuser).